FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 If query melody have slight off-pitch from correct source melody, distance loss will keep tiny.

 However, on our particular purpose of piano playing, there are some issues in this scheme:

+* Wavelet transform is performing on a single melody line, while a piano music opus usually has rich harmony voices, and splitting melody voice from the whole music texture is troublesome: some multiple voices music piece has no definite main melody line, some MIDI files made from piano staff splits tracks by left/right hand, not voices.

+* Furthermore, harmony voices are meaningful.
+Most of popular songs have multiple versions which sharing the same melody, but with different harmony arrangement.
+Query notes in harmony voice can be just the fingerprint of user searching goal.

+* The notes sequence processing is sensitive with omit/extra note.
+Though a deviated note can be tolerant by this scheme, but omit/extra ones are not.
+Because note count change will break fragment splitting, especially when interval between 2 errors is shorter than 2<sup>k</sup>.

 ---